-Legislative Platform: Seek legislation or budgetary proposals which reinstate full state funding for the Williamson Act Program, including subvention payments to counties.
+Legislative Platform: Seek legislation or budgetary proposals which would: 1.
+Maintain the 2010-11 appropriation for the Williamson Act Subvention reimburse ment to counties totaling \$10 million;

+2. Reinstate full State funding for the Williamson Act Program for 2011-12 including subvention payments to counties; and